ejazuddin55/pakistani-and-chinese-music-/README.md

 ### Context

-This dataset contains the extracted from Pakistani and Chinese audio tracts. it contains 200 audio tracks, each audio track is 10 sec long.
+This dataset contains audio tracks extracted from Pakistani and Chinese audio tracts.
+It contains 300 audio tracks, each 10 seconds long.